Gameboard19/CPP_Portfolio/12HourCalculator/README.txt

-/*This calculator was made over the course of 12 hours from 8:30 AM to 8:30 PM.
+This calculator was made over the course of 12 hours from 8:30 AM to 8:30 PM.
 Is it buggy? a bit, yeah. does it crash if you input the wrong things? yes. but the purpose of this calculator was to be a challenge for myself. for being done in 12 hours, I think I did pretty good.

-*/